2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 Protecting your game, leaderboards and community from cheating is hard and there are many ways to prevent it.
 Dedicated servers are one of the many ways, cheat engine detection (there are many commercial solutions) but none of these solutions is cheater-proof.

-If your game has 1 million players (I hope it does!) and cheating has a 0.0001% probability of people cheating at it, you have a statistical certainty that there will be a cheater among them.
+If your game has 1 million players (I hope it does!) and there is a 0.0001% probability of people cheating at it, you have a statistical certainty that there will be a cheater among them.
 Cheating will happen and usually cannot be completely prevented, but that shouldn't discourage you.

 It should be hard to cheat at a game but, most of all, it should be harder to do it undetected.